sidvecious/Data_validation_Module/README.md

 ## TODO
+1 - Test validation of dictionaries in production

-1 - The architecture with dictionary must be replaced with a Class design 2 - Validation functions should be added for pandas Series 3 - Validation functions should be added for JSON file
+2 - Validation functions should be added for JSON file 3 - Validation functions should be added for pandas Series 4 - The architecture with dictionary must be replaced with a Class design

 ----